 Meet The Artist

-Dani Bowman is now an 18 year old college student with autism and a love of animation, illustration, and creating fun entertainment for children of all ages.
-Dani founded Powerlight Studios at age 11, and has been working professionally since age 14, partnering with Joey Travolta, and teaching animation to others with autism at his summer camp program.
+Dani Bowman is now 19 years old, a college student with autism and a love of animation, illustration, and creating fun entertainment for children of all ages.
+Dani founded Powerlight Studios at age 11, and has been working professionally since age 14, partnering with Joey Travolta, and teaching animation to others with autism at his summer camp program, as well as, a new series of Animation Workshops with World Arts Film Festival now available for booking.
 Dani has a full slate of college classes and is enjoying it!
 Dani aspires to be the Temple Grandin of her generation, working to change the world's perception of autism and demonstrate all of the special abilities that people with autism have while striving for acceptance and integration within society and employing others with ASD at Powerlight Studios.

 Dani's life story was featured by RethinkingAutism.com in the animated video "Believe It: The Dani Bowman Story."
 "Believe it", produced by Powerlight Studios, is an inspirational video that tells the story of the founding of Powerlight Studios and was produced with the assistance of autistic storyboard artist Justin Canha, autistic singer and songwriter Talina Toscano, voiced by Dani Bowman with voice over production and tag line by autistic actress Tammy Klein.

 Dani has worked with individuals with Autism at OCALI, the Ohio Center for Autism and Low Incidence as part of OCALI’s mission to provide employable skills to individuals on the autism spectrum.
 Dani has also worked with Joey Travolta and his Inclusion Films group, teaching animation at his CA-based programs that teach practical and employable skills to members of the special needs community.
 Dani animated titles for Inclusion Films' class projects such as “Mia's Make-‐Up Corner”, an anti-‐bullying campaign featured on CBS2 in Los Angeles, and “The Cave” by Arrest My Sister, a band fronted by Scott Siegel, who also has autism and is a student at Inclusion Films.
 Due to her close working relationship with Toon Boom Animation, a major animation software provider, Toon Boom helped underwrite Dani's travel expenses to travel to camps in Jacksonville, FL, Edgewood Cliffs, NJ, and Detroit, MI, San Diego and San Francisco.
-At the camps, she taught animation to over 250 kids with autism, inspiring others on the spectrum to follow their dreams as well. www.Powerlight-‐Studios.com
+At the camps, she taught animation to over 250 kids with autism, inspiring others on the spectrum to follow their dreams as well. www.Powerlight-‐Studios.com.
+Dani's Animation Workshops are now available through World Arts Film Festival's educational programs.

 Festival Short at World Arts Film Festival 2014